Zimbra/zimbra-zimlet-bigbluebutton/README.md

 # zimbra-zimlet-bigbluebutton

 Add BigBlueButton meeting information to calendar appointments in Zimbra.
+This repository holds the Zimlet for Zimbra Modern UI which will also work on Zimbra Desktop Modern.

+A classic UI Zimlet can be found at https://github.com/Zimbra-Community/bigbluebutton-zimlet but Zimbra Desktop Classic is not supported.

 ## Installation